Erica Garner Never Stopped Fighting

 Did you have experience as an activist and organizer before your father’s murder or was that the thing that turned you into an organizer?

-No. It was something that happened basically overnight.
+It was something that happened basically overnight.
 I had no idea what I was doing, but I connected with the right people and went from there.
 I started out with protests, small little gatherings outside the post office, then gradually graduated from that to weekly protests at the spot where my father was actually murdered and then at the police station.
 And then I traveled to different cities to talk about this issue with local communities and elected officials.

 I’d seen a lot of people doing die-ins around the world, activists from different countries showing solidarity.
 And I felt like I had to go to the spot and lay in that spot to send a message.
 I don’t know how to describe it — it was a very emotional thing for me to actually be in that spot and lay in the same spot that he died in.
 I did that Tuesday and Thursday for like about a year, the first year that everything happened.